 Chords help you memorise piano music

 as they show how most of the notes relate to each other and if you learn about chords progressions, this helps to understand how the piano music unfolds.
 Many of these patterns are repeated thousands of times if you look at many different sorts of music and it is these reoccurring patterns which enable musicians to remember securely, two hours of piano music under pressure in a piano recital, for example.
 Secure memory results in being free to concentrate and focus on the interpretation and performance of the music - on other words, the better you have studied the music, the more easily you can relax and enjoy it - even under pressure.

-Professional memory testing methods include ... techniques to try and overcome momentary lapses in concentration during a public performance.
-Even professionals make mistakes and the human element cannot be ignored.
-There are quite a few methods one can use to test and improve memory.
+Memory testing methods Even professionals make mistakes and the human element cannot be ignored but there are quite a few methods one can use to test and improve memory.
 They include playing the piano music in different keys - a good test of intellectual memory.
 Playing in the dark or blindfolded deprives one of visual memory and forces one to use the aural memory and listen very carefully.
 It also tests the reliability of any jumps in the piano music.
 Another method is to deprive one of muscular memory by playing the left hand notes with the right hand and vice versa - usually one hand at a time.
 It's even useful to test your memory of a melody by playing the tune with one finger instead of the rehearsed chosen fingering.